X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA04spritebatch.md

 Since the width of each flat area on the terrain is 40 pixels, this scaling factor should scale the carriage so it fits on the flat area.

-Now we can use this new variable as scaling argument of our SpriteBatch.Draw method in the **DrawPlayers** method:
+Now we can use this new variable as the scaling argument of our SpriteBatch.Draw method in the **DrawPlayers** method:

 ```csharp
     _spriteBatch.Draw(_carriageTexture, _players[i].Position, null, Color.White, 0, new Vector2(0, _carriageTexture.Height), _playerScaling, SpriteEffects.None, 0);